GenevaS/Parallel_MPI/GMPJuliaSet/README.txt

 generates the associated image as a .bmp file.
 Statistics about each are collected and written to a .txt file.

-The file <image.bmp> was created using this program.
+The file <image.bmp> was created using this program with the <params.dat> file.
+The same parameters were given to a program that used <double> variables and produced the file <image-double.bmp>.

 The Mandelbrot equation is (z[k+1] = z[k]^s + z[0]), k >= 0
 The Julia equation is (z[k+1] = z[k]^s + c), k >= 0